aws-amplify/amplify-hosting/FAQ.md

 #### How do I disable reading from cache?

-If you ever specified a cache, it will continue to pull down the cache even if you remove the cache section from your buildspec.
-To disable reading from cache, set the `AWS_CACHE_BUCKET_READ` environment variable to `false` in `App settings > Environment variables`
+You can either remove the cache section from your buildspec or set via the `AWS_CACHE_BUCKET_READ` environment variable.
+If you want to disable via environment variable and leave cache in your buildspec, set the `AWS_CACHE_BUCKET_READ` environment variable to `false` in `App settings > Environment variables`

 ## Redirects